xvitaly/mhed/docs/source/using-application.rst

 Any unsaved changes will be lost.

-.. index:: hosts editor, saving hosts file
+.. index:: saving hosts file
 .. _usage-save:

 Saving Hosts file